-If an option purchased by a Portfolio expires unexercised, that Portfolio realizes a loss equal to the premium paid.
-If a Portfolio enters into a closing sale transaction on an option purchased by it, that Portfolio will realize a gain if the premium received by that Portfolio on the closing transaction is more than the premium paid to purchase the option or a loss if it is less.
-If an option written by a Portfolio expires on the stipulated expiration date or if a Portfolio enters into a closing purchase transaction, it will realize a gain (or loss if the cost of a closing purchase transaction exceeds the net premium received when the option is sold).
-If an option written by a Portfolio is exercised, the proceeds of the sale will be increased by the net premium originally received and that Portfolio will realize a gain or loss.
+If an option purchased by a fund expires unexercised, that fund realizes a loss equal to the premium paid.
+If the Portfolio enters into a closing sale transaction on an option purchased by it, the Portfolio will realize a gain if the premium received by the Portfolio on the closing transaction is more than the premium paid to purchase the option or a loss if it is less.
+If an option written by a fund expires on the stipulated expiration date or if the Portfolio enters into a closing purchase transaction, it will realize a gain (or loss if the cost of a closing purchase transaction exceeds the net premium received when the option is sold).
+If an option written by a fund is exercised, the proceeds of the sale will be increased by the net premium originally received and the Portfolio will realize a gain or loss.